[Initially posted June 13,

-Part of Americans for Health Care--a project of Service Employees International Union
+Care, part of Americans for Health Care, a project of the Service Employees

 The effort started over a year before the New Hampshire presidential primary, as supporters signed up over 2,000 "Health Care Voters" on primary day in September 10, 2002.
 A total of 15,000 New Hampshirites have now signed up, indicating the importance they will place on the candidates' health care plans in their voting decisions.